Akeem Hinds: Lincoln City

 Shortly after, Hinds signed for Lincoln City until the end of the 2020 season.
 On 28 May 2020, it was announced Hinds will leave the club at the end of his current contract.

 Brackley Town

 Following his release from Lincoln City at the end of the 2019-2020 season, Hinds signed for National League North side Brackley Town on 27 November 2020.

 Buxton

 He signed for Northern Premier League Premier Division side Buxton on a free transfer in August 2021.

 Return to Bradford

 Hinds only had a brief spell at Buxton, but helped the club challenge at the top of the league and also contributed to their FA Cup run to the second round proper before he signed for Bradford (Park Avenue) on 7 January 2022, penning a short-term contract.

-Northern Premier League
+Later career

 In October 2022, Hinds returned to the Northern Premier League to join Matlock Town.
 Having struggled to secure a first-team place, he signed for Stafford Rangers in December of the same year.

+Akeem signed for Aberystwyth Town in the Cymru Premier League for the 2023/24 season.

+In June 2025, Hinds joined Sheffield following their relegation to the Northern Counties East Premier Division.